LSU Tigers men's basketball: Dale Brown era (1972–1997)

 Dale Brown was head LSU basketball coach for 25 years from 1972 to 1997.
 During his time at LSU, he led the basketball team to two Final Fours, four Elite Eights, five Sweet Sixteens, and thirteen NCAA Tournament appearances.
 He also led the Tigers to four regular season SEC championships and one SEC Tournament championship.

+In 1981, small forward Rudy Macklin led LSU to the Final Four.
+The 1989 team featured Chris Jackson, later Mahmoud Abdul-Rauf.
+In 1991, Shaquille O'Neal received the Adolph Rupp Trophy.

+Lester Earl

 In 1996–97, Dale Brown signed Baton Rouge high school phenom Lester Earl, who led Glen Oaks High School to three consecutive Louisiana High School Athletic Association state championships (two in Class 4A, one in Class 5A, the highest classification), with all championship games played at the Pete Maravich Assembly Center.
-Earl played just 11 games at LSU before he was suspended and transferred to the University of Kansas soon afterward (ironically, Earl played for LSU in an 82-53 loss to Kansas in that season's Maui Invitational).
+Earl played just 11 games at LSU before he was suspended and transferred to the University of Kansas soon afterward (ironically, Earl played for LSU in an 82–53 loss to Kansas in that season's Maui Invitational).
 While at Kansas, Earl said that an LSU assistant coach gave him money when he was at LSU.
 The NCAA quickly began an investigation.
 It found no evidence that Brown or his assistants paid Earl.
 However, it did find that a former booster paid Earl about $5,000 while he was attending LSU.
 The basketball team was placed on probation in 1998.

 In September 2007, Lester Earl issued an apology to Brown, then-assistant head coach Johnny Jones, and LSU in general for his role in the NCAA investigation.
 Earl now has altered his original claims that the NCAA pressured him into making false claims against Dale Brown or else he would lose years of NCAA eligibility.
 Earl said, "I was pressured into telling them SOMETHING.
 I was 19 years old at that time.
 The NCAA intimidated me, manipulated me into making up things, and basically encouraged me to lie, in order to be able to finish my playing career at Kansas.
 They told me if we don't find any dirt on Coach Brown you won't be allowed to play but one more year at Kansas.
 I caused great harm, heartache and difficulties for so many people.
 I feel sorriest for hurting Coach Brown.
 Coach Brown, I apologize to you for tarnishing your magnificent career at LSU."

 The NCAA has declined any new comments on the situation.
 However, Brown says that he has forgiven Earl.
 "The most interesting journey that a person can make is discovering himself.
 I believe Lester has done that, and I forgive him."